trpc-group/trpc-cpp/docs/en/compression.md

 # How to enable compression and decompression features for RPC calls

-The "tRPC" protocol of the tRPC framework (usually written as "trpc" when used) supports data compression.
+The `tRPC` protocol of the tRPC framework (usually written as `trpc` when used) supports data compression.
 Other protocols may not necessarily support data compression, it depends on their specific implementation.

 ## Features